KC and the Sunshine Band in Concert

 Immokalee, Florida 34142

 Advance tickets start at $30 and are available at the Casino Cage or by calling 1-800-218-0007.
-Day of show tickets are $35.Be sure to tell them Soul Of Miami sent you!
+Day of show tickets are $35.Thank you for using Soul Of Miami!